djeada/Linux-Notes/notes/nfs.md

-NFS (Network File System) is a server-client protocol used for file sharing between Unix computers.
+NFS (Network File System) is a server-client protocol used for file sharing between different computers (there is support for Linux, Mac and Windows).
 NFS allows you to mount a remote share on your local machine.
 You may then access any of the files on that remote share directly.

-<h2>Server side</h2>
+## Server side

 Use the following commands on a Centos7 system: